redpesk-core/sec-lsm-manager/docs/Usage.md

 > A permission must be composed of at least two characters.

-For more informations about permissions : [Permissions.md](./Permissions.md)
+For more information about permissions : [Permissions.md](./Permissions.md)

-And finally we install the security context of our application :
+And finally we can install our application security context :

 ```c
 sec_lsm_manager_install(sec_lsm_manager);